Noisy Data is Destructive to Reinforcement Learning with Verifiable Rewards

-We asked GPT-5 to determine if each ``incorrect'' annotation is equivalent to any answer in the set of correct annotations. \item \textit{Manual Investigation}: To validate the reliability of the LLM judge, we use an iterative refinement process.
-We manually inspected 100 random samples.
+We prompted GPT-5 to determine if each ``incorrect'' annotation is equivalent to any answer in the set of correct annotations.
+We attached the prompt in Appendix \ref{sec:app-prompt}. \item \textit{Manual Investigation}: To validate the reliability of the LLM judge, we use an iterative refinement process.
+We first manually inspected 100 random samples.
 When we identified any LLM judge errors, we incorporated the error patterns into the prompt and re-run the judging process with a new independent sample.
-In our study, we conducted two rounds of judging processes.
-We attached the final version of the prompt in Appendix \ref{sec:app-prompt}. \end{enumerate}
+In our study, we conducted two iterations of refinement. \end{enumerate}